From Stranger to NeighborRefugee Assistance Fund

 Gulf Coast JFCS is a designated refugee resettlement agency partnering with HIAS and the Office of Refugee Resettlement (ORR) to welcome refugees as they begin a new chapter of their lives in our community.
 Although the Biden Administration is committed to using existing methods including immigrant and refugee resettlement to assist evacuees, Ukrainians are not yet designated as Refugees nor eligible for resettlement program assistance.
 We await an update on this status.

-However, the Biden Administration did recently announce Uniting for Ukraine as one mechanism to welcome displaced Ukrainian citizens.
+The Biden Administration announced Uniting for Ukraine on April 24, 2022 as one mechanism to welcome displaced Ukrainian citizens.
 The program allows U.S.- based sponsors to file a Form I-134 on behalf of Ukrainian citizens which would allow them to remain in the U.S. for up to 2 years.
 Family members can contact Gulf Coast JFCS for assistance in completing the process.

 Gulf Coast JFCS continues to assist resettlement of Ukrainians who are eligible for the Lautenberg Amendment that was first enacted to facilitate Jews from the former Soviet Union.
 Our Refugee Services staff also screen evacuees to determine if they are eligible for support through our services offered at the Florida Center for Survivors of Torture.